-VRF systems are similar to multi-split systems in that multiple indoor fan coils connect to one outdoor compressor.
-Variable refrigerant flow systems are so named because they continually adjust the flow of refrigerant to each indoor evaporator.
-Each indoor evaporator has its own set of controls, allowing for air conditioning in a server room, for instance, and heating in an office space to occur simultaneously, with one HVAC system.
+Variable refrigerant flow systems continually adjust the flow of refrigerant to each indoor evaporator.
+Thus, each indoor evaporator has its own set of controls, allowing for air conditioning in a server room, for instance, and heating in an office space to occur simultaneously, with one HVAC system.

 Where VRF HVAC Systems Are Used

-The ability of the VRF HVAC system to simultaneously heat and cool a space is extremely useful for facilities where different portions of the building need to be at consistently different temperatures, or where individuals want the capability to set their own comfort zone.
+The ability of the VRF HVAC system to simultaneously heat and cool a space is beneficial for facilities where different portions of the building need to be at consistently different temperatures or where individuals want the capability to set their own comfort zone.